EXPIRED MEDICINES

 How mojApteczka can help

-In reality, the hardest part is usually not disposal itself.
-The real problem is noticing too late which medicines should already have been removed.
-That is why it helps to have a simple system for managing your home cabinet.
+In practice, the biggest problem is usually not disposal itself, but realising too late which medicines already qualify for it.
+That is why it helps to have a simple system for checking your home medicine cabinet.

 The mojApteczka app helps you:

-• keep a clear record of medicines stored at home,
+• record which medicines you have at home,

-• find the expiry date of a package faster,
+• find the expiry date of a specific pack faster,

 • get a reminder before a medicine expires,